 Literacy and Language Development for English Language Learners Certificate

-This graduate certificate program is for teachers of English Language Learners, and was developed in response to public school districts’ need to improve reading and writing achievement for students whose first language is other than English.
+This graduate certificate program is for teachers of Diverse Learners, and was developed in response to public school districts’ need to improve reading and writing achievement for students whose first language is other than English.
 The program is designed for teachers of elementary and secondary grades and those teaching special reading classes.

-|LCRT 5770: Effective Literacy Instruction for Second Language Learners |
+|LCRT 5770: Effective Literacy for Diverse Learners |

-|LCRT 5055: Linking Assessment to Instruction |
+|LCRT 5055: Literacy Assessment & Informed Instruction |